circuitdao/docs/docs/user-guide/treasury.md

 ![Treasury thresholds](./../../static/img/Treasury_thresholds_diagram.png)

 Another option to top up the Treasury is to issue BYC against accrued Stability Fees in collateral vaults.
 This can be done by anyone at any time.
 The amount of BYC issued in this manner is added to the principal of the respective collateral vault.
 Note that this does not increase the vault's debt.
 A SF transfer always transfers all accrued SFs.
-A fee transfer is only permitted if it is larger than the **Minimum Treasury Delta** and the collateral vault is not in liquidation or bad debt.
+A fee transfer is only permitted if it is larger than the **Treasury Delta Minimum** and the collateral vault is not in liquidation or bad debt.
 SF transfers are an important mechanism that ensures the protocol can pay interest to savers on demand.

 ![Stability Fee transfer](./../../static/img/Stability_Fee_transfer_diagram.png)